microsoft/onnxruntime-genai/examples/llama/README.md

 pip install onnxruntime
 ```

-Run the model builder script to load, optimize, quantize and export the model.
+Run the model builder script to export, optimize, and quantize the model.
 More details can be found [here](../../src/python/py/models/README.md)

 ```bash
 cd examples/phi2